emepyc/apijs/README.md

     });

 </code>
-Transformations can be defined using the method itself of its name:
+Transformations can be defined using the method itself or its name:
 <code>

     var abs_val = function (val) {